Genesee Gateway Local Development Corporation approves $100,000 grant to establish seed funding

 GCEDC President and CEO Steve Hyde said the city- and town-led effort supports public demand for housing investments and the capacity for a growing manufacturing workforce to contribute to the economy and community.

 From 2015-2020, Genesee County’s private sector employment increased 4.4% along with Batavia’s food and beverage sector growing to almost 1,000 employees.
-These statistics and data support the county’s need of approximately 4,800 units over the next 20 years as determined in a housing study conducted by Labella Associates in 2018.
+These statistics and data support the county’s need of approximately 4,800 units over the next 20 years as determined in a housing study conducted in 2018.

 “Improving Batavia and Genesee County’s housing stock will only enhance manufacturing growth opportunities,” Hyde said.
 “With our food and beverage cluster nearing 1,000 workers at the agri-business park and Plug Power and Edwards Vacuum set to hire hundreds of engineers, technicians, and operators at STAMP, this fund is ideally suited to attract and retain talented professionals so they can live in close proximity to their places of employment and contribute meaningfully to our community.”